alarner/perk-docs/src/v1/guides/using-systemd-to-run-your-app.md

 ### Starting your app with systemd

-Once you've created the systemd script you can now use the `service` command to start, stop or restart your app.
-In these examples `yourapp` will be the name of the .service file that you created.
+Once you've created the systemd script you can now use the `systemctl` command to start, stop or restart your app.

-`service yourapp start`
+`systemctl start yourapp.service`

-`service yourapp stop`
+`systemctl stop yourapp.service`

-`service yourapp restart`
+`systemctl restart yourapp.service`

 Once you've run the start command your app will continue to re-boot if the process dies until you run the stop command.